berneskaracay/Exploring-Hospital-Cost-as-Quality-Indicator/README.md

-# US Health Care: Quality as an Indicator of Cost
+# Exploring Hospital Cost as Quality Indicator

 This Shiny application, written in R, was developed to give an overview of cost of healtcare in each states.
 [Click here to view and interact the application.]( https://berneskaracay.shinyapps.io/Medicare-Inpatient-Charge/)